-From longer days and shorter terms to Wayne State's Spring/Summer Tuition Break, there are plenty of reasons to spend your summer on campus.
-The class schedule is available now and registration is now open.
+From longer days and shorter terms to Wayne State’s Spring/Summer Tuition Break, there are plenty of reasons to spend your summer learning.
+Registration for spring/summer classes is now open.

 In keeping with the university's efforts to keep the campus community safe during the coronavirus pandemic, the upcoming spring semester (May 10 through June 29) and spring/summer semester (May 10 through July 30) courses will be offered via online or remote instruction only.
 Details for summer semester courses (June 30 through Aug.
 20) have not yet been finalized.
 Students should note that not all courses currently reflect the change to online and remote instruction; the Registrar's Office is working to update class listings.